u1i/devops-course/README.md

 * Projects – choose one of the following
     * [BCM Pte Ltd.](./projects/bcm.md)
     * [CI/CD](./projects/tech.md )
-* Post the link to your repo or deck in the Google Sheet
+* Post the link to your repo or deck in Luminus
 * Get ready to present at the Show & Tell!

 ## Suggested Reading